 It’s meant to cover any financial losses that can accrue from the injury.
 This includes things such as wages you miss out on from not being able to work, expensive medical bills, and so on.

-How Long Does The Workers' Comp Timeline Take?
+How Long Does The Workers Comp Claim Process Take?

 A case can either settle in less than 6 months or go as long as 2 years.
 It depends on how much compensation you’re looking for, the evidence you have, how much the provider tries to lowball you with their offers, and so forth.